Skip to main content

 Need To Take Action?

-If you own a home appliance, from kitchen gadgets to home tech, our standard Appliance Care Plan helps keep your equipment running smoothly.
-If you notice any faults, don’t worry with the optional Repair & Care upgrade, we can have an engineer out to you quickly.
+If you own a home appliance, from kitchen gadgets to home tech, Zest Care helps keep your equipment running smoothly.

 toolbox